COVID-19 SAFETY MEASURES

 Brought to you by:

-• Rinse stations will allow for greater distancing, and changing tents may be omitted to allow for increased ventilation.
+• Rinse stations will allow for greater distancing, and changing tents will have open sides to allow for increased ventilation.

 • Gear Check will be in an enclosed, secured outdoor area without overhead covering to promote ventilation.
 Attendees should plan to bring their personal items in a waterproof bag.

 Frequently Asked Questions (And Answers) About Safety As Tough Mudder Returns To Course

 We’re Back Baby – The First Tough Mudder of 2020 Just Went Down In Ras al Khaimah

 Why You Should Run Tough Mudder Classic in 2021